codingXllama/Design-and-build-websites/README.md

 #MY PROGRESS
-This is my progress from learning html and css
+This is my progress towards Learning HTML and CSS !